← home

 }

 At line 2 we define debug function with an extern keyword.
-That means that this function can be defined in any of the application source files (or in other words in any object file).
+That means that this function can be defined in any of the application source files (or in any object file).
 The next line contains pointer (named debugfunc) to this function.

 In the main() in the if-condition we check that if debugfunc have anything but zero.
 If it is not zero we call it, otherwise application terminates.